How to Know If You’re Under a DDoS Attack

 This problem can be easy to confuse with credential stuffing, which, while once deemed a relatively minor issue, has become much more prominent and a lot more alarming in recent years.
 Both strategies rely on botnets, but credential stuffing makes the most of users' tendency to recycle passwords across numerous accounts.
 As experts at Computer Weekly point out, however, it is entirely possible for DDoS attacks to purposefully disguise credential stuffing initiatives.

-3. 5xx Error Codes
+3. 5xx error codes

 To determine whether 500 and 503 codes are more frequent — and whether they arise from DDoS attacks — take a close look at log files.
 Depending on the patterns for these codes and notifications, it may become evident that an application-layer attack is underway.